skai111/db48x/doc/commands/menus.md

   shown, but is used to find characters related to a given character.

 * The second is the list of characters to be shown.

+Some language-specific submenus in the characters menu enable *transliteration*, which select alphabetic characters in that language.
+For example, if you use the character menu for Greek and lowercase, then typing `A` will insert `α` (greek lowercase alpha).
+Repeated use of the same key cycles through options, in that case `ά` and `a` before cycling back to `α`.

 ## ConstantsMenu